‘A DIFFERENT KIND OF SUMMER SCHOOL’

 Students don’t have to be committed to university study in the country visited: maybe they would just like a more focused, more rewarding summer programme.
 But they do need to be serious about study, and they also need a reasonable level of English.
 The programmes are suitable for local or international students – for whom we suggest minmum levels of English equivalent to: min.
 5.5 [IELTS]/80 [TOEFL iBT]/B2 [CEF]/FCE.

-KE programmes run just for 2 or 3 weeks, but they are full of activity and action.
+KE programmes run just for 2 weeks, but they are full of activity and action.
 Students will be joined by bright people from different parts of the world, and often from the local area as well.
 Many students find friendships which continue into their university careers.

 We must be honest: if you’re looking for programmes in which much of the time is spent on games and shopping, these might not be the right choice.
 But if you’re looking for an experience which will really change perceptions and prepare for the future, please continue.